Dr. Mary Lou Miller was born and raised in the small town of Picher, Oklahoma. Although

 old during a spring revival at her church.
 Many of her childhood memories include

-church camp, vacation Bible school and singing in the church choir.
+church camp, vacation Bible school, and singing in the church choir.

-After earning her degrees in education and mathematics, Dr. Miller received an invitation
+After earning her degrees in education and mathematics from Oklahoma State University

-to teach math classes at ORU.
-At first Miller was reluctant but soon realized it was
+at ORU.
+At first Miller was reluctant but soon realized it was exactly where God wanted

-exactly where God wanted her to be.
+her to be.

-someone to talk with.
-Since being at ORU, Dr. Miller has received 12 awards, including
+Since being at ORU, Dr. Miller has received 13 awards, including the 2024 and 2010